 - Policies Backup Policies defined in the system.
-From this tab you can create, modify, configure and delete backup policies. - Schedules Backup Schedules can be created, configured and deleted in this tab.
+From this tab you can create, modify, configure and delete backup policies. - Schedules- Backup Schedules can be created, configured and deleted in this tab.
 You attach a schedule to a policy in the policy definition screen. - Agents Thin Backup Agents that are connected to this CPM server can be viewed here.
 Currently, Thin Backup Agents are needed only when application consistency is needed for Windows Servers.
 In any other case, the backup is done agent-less.

 - Freezer The freezer is a place where you can keep backups indefinitely.
 When you identify a backup that is worth keeping (e.g. a successful backup of a clean system right after an upgrade), you can move it to the freezer.
-Elements in the freezer will not be deleted by the automatic cleanup process. - Recovery Monitor This tab will contain records for all recovery operations.
-Each recovery record will contain a time stamp of the recovery operation, the backup is wads recovered from and additional information.
+Elements in the freezer will not be deleted by the automatic cleanup process. - Recovery Monitor Recovery Monitor This tab will contain records for all recovery operations (except for file level recovery).
+Each recovery record will contain a time stamp of the recovery operation, the backup was recovered from and additional information.
 Recovery records are automatically deleted as the backups are.

-In addition to the tabs, you have a logout link at the top right corner of the screen, and a top panel of buttons:
+In addition to the tabs, you have a logout link at the top right corner of the screen.
+Depending on the type of user you are, some or all of the following buttons appear at the top of the screen:

-- Main Brings you back to the main screen from wherever you are or reload the whole page. - Manage AWS Accounts Depending on the edition of CPM you subscribed to, you can define one or more AWS accounts to work with.
-These accounts contain the objects (instances, EBS volumes, RDS databases, Aurora clusters and Redshift clusters) you may wish to back up.
-Each backup policy is associated with a single AWS account. - Change Password Changes the password for the logged-in user. - Notifications Define notifications and alerts. - Manage Users Depending on the CPM edition you subscribed to, if you are the root user, click the Manage Users button to create and manage users.
-Managing includes the ability to: - Delete users. - Reset passwords. - Download usage reports. - General Settings Contains some settings you can control, including tag scan settings, when to run cleanup, and how long to save deleted records and user audit logs.
+- Home Brings you back to the main screen from wherever you are or reloads the whole page. - Accounts Depending on the edition of CPM you subscribed to, you can define one or more AWS accounts to work with.
+These accounts contain the resource objects (instances, EBS volumes, RDS databases, Aurora clusters, Redshift clusters, and DynamoDB tables) you may wish to back up.
+Each backup policy is associated with a single AWS account. - Notifications Define notifications and alerts. - Users Depending on the CPM edition you subscribed to, if you are the root user, click the Manage Users button to create and manage users.
+Managing includes the ability to: - Delete users. - Reset passwords. - Download usage reports. - General Settings Contains some settings you can control, including tag scan settings, when to run cleanup, and how long to save deleted records and user audit logs. - Reports (preview) Page contains links for downloading most CPM reports (Backups, Snapshots, Audit, Usage, and Protected Resources).
+Filter reports for account, user, and date and time.
+See section 15.9.

-At the bottom of the screen you can find a few useful links:
+At the bottom of the screen you can find a few useful links to do the following:

-- To view the license agreement. - To download the Thin Backup Agent. - To enable or disable sending anonymous usage reports. - To download the CPM logs as a tarball, in case you need to send to our support team. - To enter a new activation key.
-If a special permission is required in addition to the default permissions of your CPM edition, N2W Software can issue you an activation key. - To download a backup view or snapshot view raw report in CSV format. - To download usage reports. - To download user audit reports.
+- View the license agreement. - Download the Thin Backup Agent. - Enable or disable sending anonymous usage reports. - Download the CPM logs as a tarball in case you need to send them to our support team. - Enter a new activation key.
+If a special permission is required in addition to the default permissions of your CPM edition, N2W Software can issue you an activation key. - Download a backup view or snapshot view raw report in CSV format. - Download a usage report for current user.